Shared Island Economic Partnership 2026–2030

 • Sustainable enterprise and innovation

-• Cross-border trade missions and business engagement
+• Cross-border trade and business engagement

 • Innovation and entrepreneurship programmes

-• Skills development and youth-focused initiatives
+• Skills development and youth initiatives

 • Sustainable development and place-making

-• Cultural and community exchange
+• Cultural and community collaboration

 Strong Public Sector Support